Skip to main content

 Which Berlin district has the shortest break-even?

-The outer Bezirke (Spandau, Marzahn-Hellersdorf and Lichtenberg in particular) typically show the shortest break-evens.
-Per-metre purchase prices are below the city median, and a mortgage payment can be close to comparable market rent.
-Central Bezirke like Mitte and Friedrichshain-Kreuzberg show the longest break-evens.
-That is where the location premium is most fully priced in.
+The outer Bezirke typically show the shortest break-evens.
+Reinickendorf is the clearest case in Seeki.eu listings data as of 10 August 2026, at a median of €3,786 per square metre against a €5,517 city median, with Marzahn-Hellersdorf next.
+Purchase prices there sit below the city median and a mortgage payment can be close to comparable market rent.
+Central Bezirke like Mitte and Friedrichshain-Kreuzberg show the longest break-evens, because that is where the location premium is most fully priced in.

 Do tenant protections affect resale value?